cemreefe/MarkdownBlogger-Test/source/blog/following.md

 of having an rss feed to stay in my reading rotation.

 Legend:
 I'm tagging links in this article with pound/number sign tips.
+Click on these tags to highlight all tagged links.
 <ul>
 <li> <find-href>#rss</find-href>: self-explanatory, really. </li>
 <li> <find-href>#blog</find-href>: a person's blog </li>